 Project Dojo is a nonprofit community outreach program in Pueblo, Colorado, that works with at-risk children.
 Through the power of martial arts, Project Dojo seeks to inspire and motivate kids within a safe environment, while continuing to teach the traditions of martial arts.
 This is the story of Project Dojo co-founder Michelle Hodnett’s experiences in her martial arts journey.

-By: Cris Rodriguez, MAIA Digital Marketing Expert
+By: Cris Rodriguez, MAIA Digital Marketing Specialist

 Fill in your information below and we'll send you new blog content when it's released.